bopen/earthdatahub-catalogue/catalogue/d1-climate-dt-ScenarioMIP-SSP3-7.0-ICON/0001-high-sfc-ICON/description.md

-In this dataset we propose a selection of the data available from the DestinE Climate DT future projection simulation (activity `ScenarioMIP`, experiment `SSP3-7.0`) from the ICON model from high resolution on surface levels.
+This dataset contains a selection of the variables available from the DestinE Climate DT future projection simulation (activity `ScenarioMIP`, experiment `SSP3-7.0`) from the ICON model at high resolution on surface levels.
+Chunking of the dataset is optimised for time analysis.